rileyhales/river-route/docs/tutorial/basic-tutorial.md

 You can use GIS methods to aggregate the distributed runoff depths to catchment level volumes.
 The steps are (1) intersect the grid cell boundaries with the catchment boundaries to create polygons of each grid cell and catchment combination, then (2) multiply the runoff depth value of each polygon times the area of that polygon (i.e. convert depth to volume).
 Repeat this for each time step.
-Repeat again for each ensemble member, if applicable.
+Repeat for each ensemble member, if applicable.

 Intersections of grid cells and catchment boundaries are computationally expensive and do not change.
 One method to avoid repeating the expensive intersection step (and therefore increase speed) is to cache the intersection results in a "weight table" that describes which grid cells contribute